joaovictor-ferreira/joaovictor-ferreira/README.md

 # Hello, I'm João Victor! 👋

 ## About me
-- I'm a Front-End Developer and currently I'm pursuing a degree in Software Engineering at PUC.
+- I'm a Front-End Software Engineer.
 - I'm 21 years old.
 - I have experience in front-end development using ReactJS, Typescript, NextJS, Cypress, Javascript, CSS and HTML.
 - Certified in English by Cambridge.